-Disability Support Services
+Office of Accessibility Support Services

-70 Sip Avenue, 2nd Floor | (201) 360-4157 | dss@hccc.edu
+70 Sip Avenue, 2nd Floor I (201) 360-4157 I as@hccc.edu

-In compliance with Section 504 of the Rehabilitation Act of 1973 and the American Disabilities Act (ADA) of 1990, Hudson CountyCommunityCollegeiscommittedtoprovidingthenecessary accommodations to afford students with disabilities the opportunity to achieve their educational goals.
+In compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans Disabilities Act (ADA) of 1990, Hudson County Community College is committed to providing the necessary accommodations to afford students with disabilities the opportunity to achieve their educational goals.

-Students with disabilities must identify themselves to the College by submitting documentation to the Counselor/Coordinator, Disability Support Services (DSS).
+Students with disabilities must identify themselves to the College by submitting documentation to the Counselor/ Coordinator, Disability Support Services (DSS).
 Documentation provided by students is kept confidential.
 Only information regarding specific recommendations is released to faculty and only with student permission.
 Every effort is made to review the documentation of each individual student to determine the appropriate accommodations to provide the optimum learning environment.
 For a listing of available types of assistance, please refer to the ACCESS Handbook located on the DSS student portal page and the College Catalog.